Zach Herrin

-Zachary John Daniel Herrin (born November 17, 1995) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series driving the No. 12 Toyota for Fast Track Racing.
+Zachary John Daniel Herrin (born November 17, 1995) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series driving the No. 12 Toyota for Fast Track Racing.

 Racing career

 Early career

-Born in Glendale, California, Zach began racing motorcycles at the age of five, competing in amateur championships until the age of sixteen.
-In 2012, Zach began his professional career in the AMA Pro SuperSport Championship.
-Zach then moved on to superkarts in 2013, competing in the SKUSA Pro Tour and SKUSA SuperNationals.
-In 2014, Zach competed in legends cars in the INEX Winter Nationals series.
+Born in Glendale, California, Herrin began racing motorcycles at the age of five, competing in amateur championships until the age of sixteen.
+In 2012, Herrin began his professional career in the AMA Pro SuperSport Championship.
+He then moved on to superkarts in 2013, competing in the SKUSA Pro Tour and SKUSA SuperNationals.
+In 2014, Herrin competed in legends cars in the INEX Winter Nationals series.
 For the 2016 season, Herrin returned to the SKUSA Pro Tour and SKUSA SuperNationals.

 Personal life

 Herrin left the motorsports industry for four years after discovering that he needed time to realize his authentic self as a member of the LGBT community (he is openly gay).
 He began a career in real estate and in 2022 returned to motorsports competing in the 2022 ARCA Menards Series West finale at Phoenix Raceway.

 He is the younger brother of former Moto2 rider and 2013 AMA Superbike champion Josh Herrin.